zhangyk8/zhangyk8.github.io/_pages/bio.md

 * Interdisciplinary Contest In Modeling, _Meritorious Winner_, 2016
 * National Undergraduate Mathematics Competition of China, _Second Prize of Math Category_, 2015
 * SYSU Freshman Soccer Cup, _Second Place_, 2015
   * _I played as the Captain and led our team to the final_ (I no longer play any offical soccer match starting from the beginning of 2020; see my <A href="https://zhangyk8.github.io/portfolio/portfolio-3/" style="color: #52adc8; text-decoration=underline">retirement letter</A>.
-However, I am still willing to participate in some noncompetitive soccer games in my spare time.)
+However, I am still willing to take part in some noncompetitive soccer games in my spare time.)

 Skills
 -----------